khakhalin/carsharing101/00_introduction.md

 > [!TIP]
 > Helpful advice for doing carsharing better or more easily.
 That's your practical take-away!

+If a point is conceptually important, but perhaps cannot be _immediately_ translated into an action point, it may be given as a note:

+> [!NOTE]
+> Typically, a TLDR for a few paragraphs immediately above.

 In other situations, to outline a dangerous pitfall, I will give you a warning:

 > [!WARNING]